perses/metrics-usage/README.md

 ## How to use it

-### Central Usage
+### Central instance

-Metrics Usage can be used as a central way.
-That means you have a stateful instance that will pull the data from every source.
+Metrics Usage can be configured as a central instance, which collects data from multiple sources in a stateful setup.

 ![Architecture overview](docs/architecture/central_architecture_usage.svg)

-### Using sidecar container for the rules
+### Sidecar Container for Rules Collection

-Pulling the various rules through a central Thanos can ended up to fail because there are too many.
-And listing every Thanos Ruler or every Prometheus is horrible to maintain, that's why we are offering a way to use metrics_usage as a sidecar container.
-Like that, you can configure it to push the data to a central instance.
+In setups with numerous rules, central data collection may become impractical due to the volume.
+Instead, you can deploy Metrics Usage as a sidecar container, configured to push data to a central instance.

 ![Architecture overview](docs/architecture/sidecar_rules_usage.svg)

 ## Available Collectors

-There is a various way to collect the metrics usage, here the complete list of the available collectors:
+Metrics Usage offers various collectors for obtaining metric usage data:

 ### Prometheus Metric Collector

-This collector gets the list of metrics for a defined period of time.
-This list is then stored in the system waiting to associate them with their usage find by the other collectors.
+This collector retrieves a list of metrics over a specified period and stores them for association with usage data from other collectors.

 #### Configuration

-See the doc for the complete configuration [here](./docs/configuration.md#metric_collector-config)
+> Refer to the complete configuration [here](./docs/configuration.md#metric_collector-config)

 Example: